Pros and Cons of a Container Home: Are They Worth It?

 Snow load: In general, the unmodified overhead material of a container home can withstand 330 lbs. per square foot, which is over 8x the average load capacity of traditional roof types.
 Wet snow will weigh around 13 lbs. per square foot and 6 lbs. per square foot.

-But most repurposed container homes will opt for a modified roof to prevent rain and snow from accumulating on the flat surface.
+But most repurposed boxes will opt for a modified roof to prevent rain and snow from accumulating on the flat surface.
 Coated steel sheet or galvanized metal roofs are a great option for durability and aesthetic purposes.
 Shingles can also be used when opting for a traditional look.
 Shingles are also great for insulation.

 Windows and doors: Use double-glazed windows or any window with good insulation properties to prevent heat loss and cold drafts.
 For doors, consider having a secondary opening, such as double doors or roll-up doors made from metal.